 3. Organize philanthropic activities

-Volunteer opportunities can increase member interaction on several levels.
-Association leaders can utilize heavily involved volunteers with the opportunity to organize the event.
+Volunteer opportunities can increase member interaction on several levels, even with safe social/physical distancing measures in place.
+Make sure to follow county guidelines for any gatherings and ensure members have the proper protective gear.
+Association leaders can utilize heavily involved volunteers with the opportunity to organize an event.
 Taking on a leadership role deepens their connection to the association.
-Philanthropic activities don’t have to be fundraisers.
-Options like organizing a trash cleanup at a park or a care package drive for soldiers are excellent examples of philanthropy that bring members together for a cause larger than any single person.
-The kinship members experience after being part of something unerringly good will resonate amongst them long after the event has ended.
+Organizing shifts for a trash cleanup at a park or a care package drive for those in need are excellent examples of philanthropy that bring members together for a cause larger than any single person.

 4. Let members host a social media takeover